-Good practice statements are most suitable when benefits are large and harm very small; certainty of benefits and harms are great; the values and preferences are clear; the intervention is cost saving; and the intervention is clearly acceptable, feasible, and promotes equity.
-GPS characteristically represent situations in which a large and compelling body of indirect evidence, made up of linked evidence including several indirect comparisons, strongly supports the net benefit of the recommended action.GPSs are generally issued due to various reasons including the process, priorities, timeline, resources or nature of the evidence being assessed but is rooted in the fact that answers are obvious.
-GPS are not GRADE-d statements [17].
-GPS are not GRADE-d statements.
+GPS are most suitable when benefits are large and harm very small; the certainty of benefits and harms are great; the values and preferences are clear; the intervention is cost saving; and the intervention is clearly acceptable, feasible, and promotes equity.
+GPS characteristically represent situations in which a large and compelling body of indirect evidence, made up of linked evidence including several indirect comparisons, strongly supports the net benefit of the recommended action.
+GPS are generally issued due to various reasons, including the process, priorities, timeline, resources or nature of the evidence being assessed but are rooted in the fact that answers are obvious.
+GPS are not GRADEd statements [23].

-Implementation considerations are critical elements that facilitate the appropriate use of recommendations and good practice statements but are not GRADE-d.
-The may be actionable and relevant to implementing one of the intervention options and may include information to enhance implementation of the intervention [18]
+Implementation considerations are critical elements that facilitate the appropriate use of recommendations and GPS but are not assessed using the GRADE methodology.
+They may be actionable and relevant to implementing one of the intervention options and may include information to enhance the implementation of the intervention [24].